perliedman/leaflet-routing-machine/README.md

 * Wrapper to handle OSRM's API
 * Show returned route on a map
 * Edit start, end and waypoint points on the map
+* Geocoding to search start, end and waypoint locations from text

 ## Usage